Thomas Cromwell: Putney

 Thomas Cromwell is thought to have been born by or around 1485 in Putney, (Note: In 1878, his presumed birthplace was still of note: The site of Cromwell's birthplace is still pointed out by tradition and is in some measure confirmed by the survey of Wimbledon Manor ... for it describes on that spot 'an ancient cottage called the smith's shop, lying west of the highway from Richmond to Wandsworth, being the sign of the Anchor'.
 The Anchor, the family hostelry, was situated in modern-day Brewhouse Lane, near to the Thames in Putney.
 Another tradition places the cottage higher on Putney Hill, at the edge of Putney Heath.) then a village in Surrey providing a ferry service across the Thames upstream from London.
-His grandfather, John, had moved to the area from Nottinghamshire (Note: A well-informed but anonymous contemporary chronicler wrote that the Cromwell family was of Irish ancestry, but the nineteenth-century scholar James Gairdner traced the family roots to Norwell in Nottinghamshire.) to run a fulling mill (for wool processing) leased to him by the Archbishop of Canterbury, who had a mansion further upstream at Mortlake and was lord of the local manor of Wimbledon.
+His grandfather, John, had moved to the area from Nottinghamshire (Note: A well-informed but anonymous contemporary chronicler wrote that the Cromwell family was of Irish ancestry, but the nineteenth-century scholar James Gairdner traced the family roots to Norwell in Nottinghamshire.) to run a fulling mill (for wool processing) leased to him by the Archbishop of Canterbury, who had a mansion farther upstream at Mortlake and was lord of the local manor of Wimbledon.
 His father, Walter (c.
 1450), was an ambitious yeoman landowner who plied various trades, operating as a sheep farmer and wool processor ("fuller" and "shearman"), while also running a tavern and a brewery.
 A popular tradition that he was also a blacksmith is plausible, although the association could have arisen from his use of the alternative surname of Smith (as in "Cromwell alias Smyth").
 As a successful tradesman, Cromwell's father was regularly called upon for jury service and was elected Constable of Putney in 1495.
 He had frequent brushes with the law himself in the local manorial court, often on relatively minor matters, (Note: MacCulloch largely dismisses as "Victorian fantasy" popular accounts that Walter was a violent man, unscrupulous in his business dealings, contending that such notions are based on a mistaken understanding of Putney manorial court records, where civil disagreements are not easily distinguished from criminal proceedings, or fines for breaching ale quality standards from "a routine manorial system of licensing ale-selling".) but also for assault and, ultimately, in 1514, for "falsely and fraudulently" removing evidence from the court roll regarding his manorial tenancy, a judgement that led to confiscation of all his accumulated lands.